brunoqgalvao/detective-day/CASE_CREATION_PROMPT.md

 - No omniscient knowledge
 - Witnesses only know what they saw
 - Secrets are hidden until revealed
+- Characters MUST use exact names and roles from their facts

 ### 3. Evidence Rules
 - Each piece must be discoverable through investigation